Wilf Inequality is preserved under Gluing of Semigroups: Introduction

-Wilf Conjecture, named after a question posed by H. Wilf in 1978, is an inequality connecting the three invariants of a numerical semigroup, the minimal number of generators or the embedding dimension, the Frobenius number, and the number of gaps.
-To be precise, the Wilf inequality for a numerical semigroup $A$, minimally generated by $p$ elements, is $pn_A \ge F_A+1$.
 When $\sA$ is symmetric, $F_A+1 = 2n_A$, hence, Wilf Conjecture is true for all symmetric semigroups, i.e. for all Gorenstein semigroups or semigroup rings of type $1$.
 Further, it is known from \cite{Fr}, that for any numerical semigroup of type $t$, $(t+1) n_A \ge F_A+1$.
 Thus, Wilf Conjecture is true whenever the type is less than the embedding dimension.
-In particular, all numerical semigroups generated by arithmetic sequence must satisfy Wilf inequality as their type is less than the embedding dimension.
-However, it is possible for the type of a numerical semigroup to be any positive number when the embedding dimension is four or more.
+In particular, all numerical semigroups generated by arithmetic sequence must satisfy Wilf inequality as their type is less than the embedding dimension (\cite{A}, Prop. $20$).
+However, the type of a numerical semigroup can be any positive number when the embedding dimension is four or more.
 For an example, see \cite{Fr}.
-Although it has attracted much attention, Wilf Conjecture is still unsolved.
-A survey of known results are in \cite{De}.
-The numerical semigroups which satisfy Wilf inequality are called Wilf Semigroups.
-In this note, we will prove that Wilf inequailty is preserved under gluing, an important construction for generating more numerical semigroups.
-That is, if $\sA$ and $\sB$ are two Wilf numerical semigroups, then so is any $\sC$ which is a gluing of $\sA$ and $\sB$.
-We will prove this in the next section.
-Further, we will also discuss the extension to higher dimensions in section 3.
+This integration of gluing and the notable Wilf conjecture highlights the impact of gluing as a construction method for creating new numerical semigroups that retain the desirable Wilf property.